CherryDev-Arch/CherryDev-Arch/README.md

 ## 🌍 Spoken Languages

-I am a native speaker of English, currently learning Modern Standard Arabic!
+I am a native speaker of English, currently learning Korean and Irish!

 ## 📔 Hobbies